-The normal fee for an adoption is $1,800.00 if it is uncontested, meaning that the natural and/or biological parents of the subject child(ren) do not object to the adoption.
-If it becomes a contested action, the fee increases to a minimum of $3,000.00 for the retainer fee, billed at $200.00 per hour.
-I do not charge extra for more than one child who may be the subject of the adoption petition.
+The normal fee for an adoption varies, depending on the type of adoption, i.e., Stepparent, Grandparent or other family member, private agency, to name a few.
+Another condition that controls the fees charged is whether it is uncontested, meaning that the natural and/or biological parents of the subject child(ren) do not object to the adoption.
+If it becomes a contested action, the fee increases, accordingly.
+Fees are discussed at the time of your consultation.
+I do not charge extra for more than one child who may be the subject of one adoption petition, involving the same parents.
 The fee quoted covers all work, except the final hearing, which is billed separately.
 Please see the Attorney/Client Fee Agreement page for further explanations of fees.

 The Court will charge a filing fee, and every county can be different in this fee amount.
-However, the usual amount is at least $200.00.
+However, the usual amount ranges between $200.00 and $300.00.
 There may also be fees for home evaluations, in the event the Court requires one.

 The publication fee, if the case requires this, varies with the newspaper, part of the State, or part of the Country.
 The fee will be determined once I am retained to prepare this Adoption action for you.

 The “Service of Process” fee will depend upon whether the Sheriff serves the Petition on the natural parent(s), or it is done by Private Service.
-Sheriff’s service within Georgia is $55.00, private service by a private investigator varies with the person who is hired to serve the required documents.
+Sheriff’s service within Georgia varies, as well, with the average being $55.00, private service by a private investigator varies with the person who is hired to serve the required documents.
 Each state also differs with their service requirements, and attendant fees.

 Please note that once the documents are completed and signed, they are forwarded to the Court for filing and further action, such as Service on the natural parent(s), if necessary, publication, or any other action that may be necessary in your particular case.
 The publication requires a Judge to sign an Order that allows the Petition to be published, and that may also take some additional time.